l-roland/netdata/README.md

 > RAIMBAULT Florentin
 > December 2020

+## Step 1 - Download and install a non-gui Debian virtual machine

+- Do not forget to use the bridge mode in network settings !

-## Install Docker and docker-compose
+## Step 2 - Install Docker and docker-compose

 ```
 $ apt install docker.io curl git vim